cs684-umass/proj-group-09/assignment-6/README.md

 *   **Defenses:**
     *   The output shows the model providing a standard resume summary *after* applying the sanitization and defensive prompting, demonstrating that these defenses successfully mitigated the indirect prompt injection attack.

-Quantitative metrics like success rates would require running the attacks and defenses multiple times with variations in prompts and injected content, which is beyond the scope of this single notebook.
+From the conducted experiments, we can conclude that attack success rates for both the attacks was 100% on base model without defences, and 0% with defences.
 ## Discussion

 ### Limitations